Sleep When it’s Very Hot – Helpful Tricks

 Electric devices should also be set on standby or sleep mode, since they continue to emit heat and use energy.

-Substitute incandescent bulbs for those that use less energy or fluorescent bulbs to save electricity, and at the same time do not heat the environment.
+Substitute incandescent bulbs for those that use less energy or fluorescent bulbs to save electricity and keep your immediate surroundings cool.
+This will help you sleep when it’s very hot.

 Apply wet compresses